Mharbulous/Paginator/docs/paginator-architecture.md

     * **Console Layer:** A structurally-expected layer for UI controls, non-printable, and overlaid on other layers.
 * **Skeuomorphic Page Representation:** Accurately simulate the visual appearance of physical 8.5x11 inch paper with configurable margins.
 * **Developer-Friendly Integration:** Offer a simple integration path for developers, including automatic initialization based on CSS classes, and clear error reporting via the browser console for common setup issues.
+* **Facilitate Testability and Proof-of-Concept Development:** Design the Paginator's real-time update mechanisms, CSS-driven approach, and clear API to directly support the dynamic and interactive nature of the demonstration.html file and the BC Form 22 PoC.
+This ensures these artifacts can serve as effective testbeds for Paginator's functionalities.
 * **Testability:** Structure the component and its outputs (particularly `demonstration.html`) to facilitate effective testing of its features.
 * **Print Fidelity:** Ensure that the on-screen WYSIWYG representation translates accurately to printed output via robust `@media print` styling.
 * **Leverage Prior Art:** Adapt and extend successful concepts from the previous "Two-Layer Paginator" where applicable (e.g., breakable unit logic, spacer concept).